This classic adaptation of horror novel Rosemary’s Baby is a modern metropolitan gothic story with a trump card of sensational excess.

 Whether or not Mia Farrow was Polanski’s first choice for the role of Rosemary Woodhouse, her presence brings a palpable fragility to the part.

 Rosemary Woodhouse on-screen is sparrow-like and almost androgynous.
 With her baby doll dresses and oversized suitcase, she looks at times more like a child playing dress-up.
-In fact she is, and over the course of the movie must grow up and fashion her own ideas about motherhood and maturity (see also Poltergeist).
+In fact she is, and over the course of the movie must grow up and fashion her own ideas about motherhood and maturity.

-Compare also Kubrick’s casting of Wendy in The Shining, and the pairing of much older husbands in both films.
+Compare also Kubrick’s casting of Wendy in The Shining, and the pairing of sylphlike women and older husbands in both films.

-Some of these fictional concepts reflect the social norms of the time, too.
-For instance, the idea that women shouldn’t look beyond marriage, home-making and babies for fulfilment.
-The outside world, careers and self-sufficiency (i.e., the knowledge from book reading) threaten that dominance – and must be ground out.
+Beliefs that women should serve marriage, home-making and babies prioritise family – and masculine freedom – over female fulfilment.
+The outside world, careers and self-sufficiency (i.e., the knowledge from book reading) threaten that balance … and must be ground out.

 In that sense, Rosemary isn’t the first to be gaslit by medical science, which still too often writes women’s voices and concerns off as hysteria.

-Yet while Rosemary’s Baby gets good mileage from its hell-themed horror, its real unease lies in everyday tragedy (see also Get Out).
+Yet while Rosemary’s Baby gets good mileage from its hell-themed horror, its real unease lies in everyday tragedy.
 It’s in the way Rosemary is consistently undermined, but especially in the way she’s groomed to accept the unspeakable abuse she experiences.

 Hell on Earth